m-s-schatzman/POS-MemoryLeak/README.txt

 To Reset Database: To reset the database (delete it) run the run_script.sh with the argument reset ("./run_script.sh reset").
 This will delete the database and when the application is started again, it will be reset with the values defined by populateDB in DBDriver.

+To Run Test Suite: from the Application/ folder run the command "./run_script.sh test" to run the automated testing process.
+If the Test class has been added to the main of TestSuite.java, and the tests are declared correctly, the test should run.

 To Run: from the Application/ folder run the command "./run_script.sh" to run the automated run process.
 This will set the correct directory to run the compiled Main.java class out of.